Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 ## Follow the OSLO langterm naming convention
 The LAIM tool used in the LMS can only accept a set of valid characters.
 Currently any character can be used when naming a langterm, however, if an invalid character is used, the OSLO build step will convert those characters into their equiavalent unicode representation `\uXXXX"`.

-Using invalid LAIM tool characters is not advised because it causes problems when searching for the langterm using the language management tool.
+> :warning: Using invalid LAIM tool characters is not advised because it causes problems when searching for the langterm using the language management tool.
 Searching will not return a result when using the original character that was parsed.

 To mitigate these problems, the following format is recommended:
 ```